 The first episode of Life Is Strange, Dontnod’s coming-of-age adventure game, is free on the Microsoft Store.
 It’s an emotional ride.
 You play as Max Caufield, a senior at a private high school who’s trying to reconnect with a long-lost best friend.
 The twist?
 Max is also grappling with her newly discovered time-manipulation powers.
 A lot of game developers talk about choice, about how your decisions affect a game.
 With Life Is Strange, Dontnod really walks the walk.
 You never know how your choices will play out, and, more often than not, you’ll be sidelined by an unexpected outcome.
 It’s as if someone turned the butterfly effect into a game.
 If you end up liking Episode 1, the whole first season is currently on sale for $4.

 Each week, PC gamers can snag free games from the Epic Games Store.
-The offerings can be a mixed bag, but they can also be stellar.
-(Exhibit A, from earlier in the year: Assassin’s Creed: Syndicate.)
-This week features an interesting one: For The King, a turn-based strategy game with roguelike elements, 4x-hexagonal terrain, and some cool blocky graphics that look like pro-tier Dreams creations.
+The offerings can be a mixed bag, but can also be stellar.
+(This year alone, gamers have been able to snag Assassin’s Creed: Syndicate, Grand Theft Auto V, and Civilization VI.)
+This week features a true gem: Overcooked, the frenetic co-op cooking game.
+If you’ve ever played the food prep mini-game from Super Mario Party, it’s basically that, but expanded into a fully realized pressure cooker of fun.
 It’s free until 11:00 a.m.
-EST on April 2.
+ET on April 2.
 To keep the games permanently, you complete the “purchase” option; no need to install.

 The good folks at Itch.io, the indie game storefront, are maintaining a list called “Games to help you stay inside.”
 Most of the games on it are heavily discounted; some are discounted by 100 percent.
 Right now, the list is a few dozen strong.
 But you can find even more free games by navigating to Itch.io’s standard sale page.
 If you filter by “Popular,” you’ll find that the whole first page is loaded with games at the low price of zero dollars (presumably because everyone’s downloading them, since, y’know, they’re free).